hmcts/sscs-track-your-appeal-notifications/README.md

 ```
 ./compose-frontend.sh up -d
 ```
 In IDE, start the application in Debug mode and put a breakpoint in the appropriate place.
-Then login to CCD and start an event which would trigger a callback.
+Then login to CCD and start an events which would trigger a callback.

 ### Run locally in Docker with CCD using an alias